 Gorillas in the Mist

-They're such cool and interesting primates which you can see by simply looking at how lovingly this dominant silverback is tending to his baby.
+They're such cool and fascinating primates which you can see by merely looking at how lovingly this dominant silverback is tending to his baby.
 At the moment there are less than 1,000 lowland and upland mountain gorillas left in the Congo Basin, but due to careful conservation efforts over the last few years, numbers have been increasing (https://www.worldwildlife.org/species/mountain-gorilla#).
 Hooray.
-So, here's to all the wonderful wildlife out there, may it continue to be, and rock the world with its sheer beauty and presence.
+So, here's to all the incredible wildlife out there, may it continue to rock the world with its sheer beauty and presence.

 More information can be found at https://www.wildlifeday.org/.